Swarm

 Cons

-- - Explicitly labeled as 'experimental' and not supported for production use.
+- - Explicitly labeled as 'experimental' and not production-ready, with no official support from OpenAI.

-- - Superseded by the OpenAI Agents SDK, leading to concerns about future maintenance.
+- - Superseded by the OpenAI Agents SDK, meaning it is unlikely to receive significant updates or long-term maintenance.

 Sentiment Analysis